 Save money on utilities

 Reduce – Reduce the use of materials across the warehouse and find suitable replacements.
-Changing the amount packaging used, or changing from a paper system to an electronic one where possible.
-Ideally your warehouse operation will have absolute minimal waste.
+Changing the amount of packaging used, or changing from a paper system to an electronic one where possible.
+Ideally, your warehouse operation will have absolutely minimal waste.

 Reuse – Reuse equipment wherever possible.
 Consider purchasing used equipment.

 Recycle – Recycle as much as possible.
 Cardboard, paper and plastic are easily recyclable, however consider things like batteries, chemicals and oils.
 Each of these should be disposed of safely and if possible also recycled.

 Has this article been helpful?

 Spaceguard is a UK based warehouse equipment manufacturer with decades of experience in delivering robust and work-ready products.

 If you’d like to find out more about our services and products please contact our expert sales team who will be happy to help with all your queries.